 How could hiring international graduates help my business?

 What are my hiring options under immigration law?
+3

-3 1.
-Hire without sponsoring for two or three years under the Graduate route 3 2.
-Hire longer-term on the Skilled Worker route 4 What is a new entrant?
+1. Hire without sponsoring for two or three years under the Graduate route 3

+2. Hire longer-term on the Skilled Worker route 4

+What is a new entrant?
 What salary will I need to offer?
+4

+Fact check: Compare the routes 5

+ATAS 5

-4 Fact check: Compare the routes 5 I already have a licence - what do I need to do?
-6 I don't have a licence - how do I get one?
-6 Answering your questions 6 Discrimination, permission to work and the Resident Labour Market Test 6 Graduate route 7 Skilled Worker route 8 Useful sources of information and support 9 Supporting organisations 10
+I already have a licence - what do I need to do?
+6

+I don't have a licence - how do I get one?
+6

+Answering your questions 6

+Discrimination, permission to work and the Resident Labour Market Test 6

+Graduate route 7

+Skilled Worker route 8

+Useful sources of information and support 9

+Supporting organisations 10

 It has never been easier to hire from the rich pool of international graduate talent coming from UK higher education providers.
-This guide highlights the unique skillset international graduates bring, and explains your hiring options under immigration law, including the new Graduate route opening 1st July 2021.
+This guide highlights the unique skillset international graduates bring, and explains your hiring options under the Graduate and Skilled Worker routes.

-Thank you to solicitors Kingsley Napley for checking the information in this guide which is accurate as of May 2023 and may be subject to change.
+Thank you to solicitors Kingsley Napley and UKCISA Advice and Training Officers for checking the information in this guide which is accurate as of June 2024 and may be subject to change.
 Kingsley Napley advise employers, universities and students on immigration and employment law.
-Contact partner IIda de Sousa IdeSousa@kingsleynapley.co.uk
+Contact partner Ilda de Sousa IdeSousa@kingsleynapley.co.uk